 In multicellular organisms each differentiated cell functions in a specialized way as part of a coherent larger system that evolved as a whole.
-That is, the specializations coevolved -- one specialization supports and depends upon another.
-Similarly, the four principles coevolved during this process so that virtually all cells participate in all four architectural realms at once.Specialization -- All healthy Metazoan cells are specialized.
+That is, the specializations coevolved together.
+One specialization supports and depends upon another.
+All cells participate in all four architectural realms at once.Specialization - All healthy Metazoan cells are specialized.
 Even adult stem cells are somewhat specialized.
 What is perhaps the most specialized aspect of the cells, other than their unique shape and function, is their unique repertoire of message receptors that determine the set of message molecules to which they can respond.
 They all share common behaviors too.
 Included in the common behavior are participation in the cues and signals of their stigmergy relationship with the rest of the body, and obedience to apoptosis messages.
 That is, as multicellular organisms evolved specialized behaviors, they had to also evolve appropriate messaging, stigmergy and apoptosis behaviors.

 Not only do cells reflect all four principles at once, the principles themselves are interdependent in the sense that each one relies on the others.